asyml/forte/README.md

 will automatically generate python files ready to be used into your project.
 Check out our [Ontology Generation documentation](./docs/ontology_generation.md) for more details.

-* **Transparent Data Flow**: Central to Forte's composable architecture is a universal data format that supports seamless data flow between different steps.
+* **Universal Data Flow**: Central to Forte's composable architecture is a universal data format that supports seamless data flow between different steps.
 Forte advocates a transparent data flow to facilitate flexible process intervention and simple pipeline control.
 Combined with the general data format, Forte makes a perfect tool for data inspection, component swapping and